 Building a globally diversified portfolio of stocks and bonds can be costly.
 Our research has shown that low-cost solutions have a higher probability of outperforming costlier ones2.
 The higher the cost, the less of their returns investors get to keep for themselves.
 By investing in a low-cost, well-diversified multi-asset solution, advisers can provide clients with a level of product diversification that would be much more expensive to achieve by investing in individual funds themselves, given the costs involved.

-For example, a globally diversified multi-asset solution with 60% invested in equities and 40% invested in bonds could feasibly provide exposure to global markets through 18 different underlying funds and ETFs and more than 24,000 constituent securities - and an investor would only pay one fee, which would be considerably lower than that of buying the constituent securities individually.
+For example, a globally diversified multi-asset solution with 60% invested in equities and 40% invested in bonds could feasibly provide exposure to global markets through 18 different underlying funds and ETFs and more than 24,000 constituent securities.
+And an investor would only pay one fee, which would be considerably lower than that of buying the constituent securities individually.

 Low-cost multi-asset funds that are well-diversified can deliver value to investors – however, not all multi-asset funds, ETFs and model portfolios are created equal.
 The onus is on advisers to ensure that clients can achieve a good level of diversification and that the ongoing costs are low before deciding to allocate client investments into a multi-asset solution.